 \section{Hopf algebras without pairs in involution}

-We show that, similar to Taft algebras, their generalisations are a class of basic, pointed Hopf algebras, which is closed under duality.
-Our main result, Theorem \ref{thm: Classification}, states necessary and sufficient conditions for a generalised Taft algebra to omit a pair in involution.
-Thereafter we investigate how various properties of these Hopf algebras effect the existence of such pairs.
-In particular we construct an infinite family of examples of finite-dimensional Hopf algebras without pairs in involution, see Lemma \ref{lem: Examples}.
+We show that similar to Taft algebras their generalisations form a class of basic, pointed Hopf algebras, which is closed under duality.
+Our main result, Theorem \ref{thm: Classification}, states necessary and sufficient conditions for these Hopf algebras to omit pairs in involution.
+Thereafter, we investigate how various properties of generalised Taft algebras affect the existence of such pairs.
+In Lemma \ref{lem: Examples} we construct an infinite family of examples of finite-dimensional Hopf algebras without pairs in involution.